When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 Practical Guide

 Tinnitus doesn't pause for bedtime, a work deadline, or a Zoom call.
-This guide explains why each situation affects your tinnitus differently β€” and gives you the exact sound therapy settings to try in each one.
+This guide explains why each situation affects tinnitus differently β€” and gives you the exact sound therapy settings to try in each one.

-Tinnitus Relief App screen mockup
+Tinnitus Relief App interface

 This is why a single sound therapy setup doesn't work for every moment.
 Sleep needs gentle, time-limited masking.
 Work needs barely-there background sound.
-Calls need sound that doesn't interrupt the other person.
-Travel needs stronger masking to compete with engine noise.
+Calls need sound that doesn't interrupt conversation.
+The settings below are starting points, not prescriptions.
+Adjust to what feels right.

 Journal of Clinical Sleep Medicine